consensusnetworks/casimir-operator/README.md

 # Casimir Operator

-> SSV operator with DKG server
+> SSV operator with DKG enabled

 ## Setup

-Casimir operators are required to run an SSV node to perform duties for validators.
-Since validator keys are created and reshared using distributed key generation (DKG), operators must also run a DKG server to participate in key ceremonies.
 A Casimir operator consists of the following components:

-1. The [Ethereum RPC node](#ethereum-rpc-node) connects the SSV DVT node to the Ethereum network.
+    - An [Ethereum RPC Node](#ethereum-rpc-node) that connects the SSV DVT node to the Ethereum network.
-2. The [SSV node](#ssv-node) performs cluster duties for validators.
+    - An [SSV Node](#ssv-node) that performs cluster duties for validators.
-3. The [SSV DKG server](#ssv-dkg-server) participates in key generation and resharing ceremonies.
+    - An [SSV DKG server](#ssv-dkg-server) that participates in key generation and resharing ceremonies.

 ### Quickstart